mokupnik/MIA/README.md

-Algorithms from numerous contests at CodeForces
+Solutions to numerous contests at CodeForces